 « Previous Page Table of Contents Next Page »

 The “Tarbut” School

-One of the friends voiced an observation that they could not hear my explanation because I was talking too softly.
-Then all the pupils burst into resounding laughter.
-Not being able to control the class, the teacher Tilman ran out distressed.
-A few minutes later she came back with the teacher Alter and he chased everyone out stressing in addition that he will not take those who caused the disturbance, back into the class and he kept his word.
+On a particular day, in the middle of an arithmetic lesson, she called me out to the board to read a problem.
+One of the friends made a comment that they could not hear my explanation, because I was speaking too softly.
+Then all the students burst into resounding laughter.
+The teacher Tilman was unable to control the class and ran out in distress.
+A few minutes later she entered the class with Alter the teacher and he chased everyone out, adding that he would not allow those who caused the disturbance, back into the class and he kept his word.

+« Previous Page Table of Contents Next Page »